openvinotoolkit/model_server/docs/model_server_c_api.md

 - major - incremented when new, backward incompatible changes are introduced to the API itself (API call removal, name change, parameter change)
 - minor - incremented when API is modified but backward compatible (new API call added)

 There is no patch version number.
 Underlying functionality changes not related to API itself are tracked via OVMS version.
-OVMS and OpenVINO versions can be tracked via logs or `ServerMetadata` request (via KServe or C-API).
+OVMS and OpenVINO versions can be tracked via logs or `ServerMetadata` request (via KServe API).

 ### Server configuration and start